... seeking simple answers to complex problems, and in the process, disrupting the status quo in technology, art and neuroscience.

 Neurons create knowledge.

 More specifically, neurons literally create and define knowledge at the instant that they fire, and then they use this knowledge to cue scripts of muscle movement, yielding behavior.
 Such "knowledge" could also be described as a decision to fire, releasing its chemical signal.
-What does this even mean?
+What does this type of "knowledge" even mean?
 How can biology make a decision, creating something as abstract as knowledge, let alone define it?

 Most knowledge can not be expressed as language, nor are words even needed for this pervasive and dynamic body of internal knowledge.
 Yet words are literally the expression of knowledge, a representation of knowledge outside of the skull and apart from the body.
 Knowledge is the ethereal relationship between things.